-Before you go ahead and try to play 5.1 surround via Chrome, you should ensure that the source of audio e.g Youtube or Spotify is 5.1 enabled.
-For example, not all YouTube videos are 5.1 enabled and Youtube does not support Dolby Atmos.
-To learn more, check out our article on Youtuber and 5.1 surround and does YouTube support Dolby Atmos?
+Before you go ahead and try to play 5.1 Surround via Chrome, you should ensure that the source of audio e.g. Youtube or Spotify is 5.1 enabled.
+For example, not all YouTube videos are 5.1 enabled and YouTube does not support Dolby Atmos.
+To learn more, check out our article on Youtuber and 5.1 surround does YouTube support Dolby Atmos?

 1. Add Surround Sound Flags

 Please note that this first method only works with older versions of Chrome.
 However, we do have a trick you can use for later versions of Chrome, so read on.

 Update: [As of Jan 13 – 2020] Now this option is gone and the feature is now to be active by default (since Chrome version: 79.0.3945.117)

 As such, nothing needs to be done.
 You can verify with a true 5.1 audio file played through the browser.
 Check this tool here – https://www2.iis.fraunhofer.de/AAC/multichannel.html